BMW Transmission Problems Explained

 - Transmission Failsafe Prog.
 Warning signs

-- Transmission stuck in gear.
+- The transmission is stuck in gear.

 - BMW Transmission slipping